Do practise new skills and techniques. Dare to push yourself to try new things. Discover different ways to do things. Do

 Our PE curriculum offers each child a minimum of two hours high quality PE teaching per week.
 In addition there is a range of extra-curricular opportunities and clubs both after school and at lunch times.
 We also have an annual Healthy Living Week in the summer term which enables and encourages children to explore a wider range of sports, activities and ways in which to lead a healthy lifestyle.
 Our Healthy Living Week finishes with our annual Sports’ Day which is an amazing event involving both team and individual challenges.

-As part of the Witney Partnership of Schools we take part in a wide variety of sporting festivals and tournaments with all of our chidlren.
+As part of the Witney Partnership of Schools we take part in a wide variety of sporting festivals and tournaments with all of our children.
 These give the children experience of learning and competing with children from other partnership schools.
 We also hold termly intra-school competitions and festivals where all children compete against each other or share their PE learning that term.

 As part of our PE provision all children over their time in KS2 receive swimming lessons taught by qualified swimming instructors.
 We are really proud of the high standards in swimming which this year is reflected in our amazing performance in the School Games to reach the Oxfordshire finals!

 As part of our commitment to developing healthy children we take part in the schools fruit and vegetable scheme so all Foundation and KS1 children are given a piece of fresh fruit or a vegetable daily.
 We continue this in KS2 where we have a whole school healthy snacks policy currently being revised by our School Council.
 The rationale for this is covered in our PSHE lessons and annually during our Healthy Living Week.

 We have been awarded the Sainsbury’s Gold Kite Mark for our provision and are members of the Youth Sport Trust.
 This year we have improved our Sport provision still further and are going for platinum!